m-sutt/506-pratice-workflow/README.md

 # 506-pratice-workflow
 This assignment is a primer for 504/507 Fall semester classes to practice a basic development workflow.
+Coded in codespace.

 ## Variables
 'number_var': A number variable with the value of 42 .